|Brighouse Model Aircraft Club|

 information for which which can be found in your BMFA Handbook.
 The

-familiarise yourself with is contained on pages 36 to 49.
+familiarise yourself with is contained in sections 8 - 24.

-The following links will take you to books which will guide candidates through the BPC, A and B certificate tests for fixed wing power and electric silent flight.
+The following links will take you to books which will guide candidates through the BPC, A and B certificate tests for fixed wing power.

 Basic Proficiency, A & B. Guidance for Test Candidates Fixed Wing Power

-In addition there are similar documents for helicopters and multi rotors which can be found by accessing the relevant part of the BMFA website or by following this link to the BMFA Achevement Scheme Section.
+In addition there are similar documents for silent flight electric, helicopters and multi rotors which can be found by accessing the relevant part of the BMFA website or by following this link to the BMFA Achevement Scheme Section.

 If you have any questions do not hesitate to send them to me via the webmaster email and I will forward them to our examiner.